 Some of my most memorable afternoons in Barcelona were spent with a takeaway coffee in the city's prettiest parks.

-If you find yourself tired from a morning of sight-seeing, pack a drink, a book and something to sit on and sun yourself in the park.
+If you are tired from a morning of sightseeing, pack a drink, a book, and something to sit on and sun yourself in the park.

-With tall trees for shade and a vast collection of picturesque roses, Parc de Cervantes is one of my favorites.
+Parc de Cervantes is one of my favorites, with tall trees for shade and a vast collection of picturesque roses.

-The mountain-side park Mirador del Migdia is another must during your stay – quiet, it offers some of the best views of the city, away from hordes of tourists.
+The mountain-side park Mirador del Migdia is another must during your stay – quiet, it offers some of the city's best views, away from hordes of tourists.

-Start at Plaça Espanya, take the stairs to the Museu Nacional D'Art De Catalunya (MNAC Museum) and continue walking up the hill.
+Start at Plaça Espanya, take the stairs to the Museu Nacional D'Art De Catalunya (MNAC Museum), and walk up the hill.

 It's a long but easy walk, best started in the early evening when the weather is cooler, and you can finish off by enjoying the sunset with panoramic views.